adtrace/adtrace_sdk_web/README.md

 })
 ```

-When you set a currency token, adtrace will automatically convert the incoming revenues into a reporting revenue of your choice.
-Read more about [currency conversion here][currency-conversion].

-You can read more about revenue and event tracking in the [event tracking guide](https://help.adjust.com/tracking/revenue-events).

 <a id="callback-params">**callbackParams**</a> `array`

 You can register a callback URL for your events in your [dashboard].
 We will send a GET request to that URL whenever the event is tracked.
 You can add callback parameters to that event by adding `callbackParams` parameter to the map object passed to `trackEvent` method.
 We will then append these parameters to your callback URL.

-For example, suppose you have registered the URL `https://www.mydomain.com/callback` then track an event like this:

 ```js
 Adtrace.trackEvent({